Colinax/Fraggy-Backend-Theme/README.md

 ## v2.2.0 - work in progress

- * Fixed #33 - By adding the password strength meter of WBCE
+ * Fixed #33 - By adding the password strength meter of WBCE 1.4
+ * Fixed #37 - By adding support for session timeout handler of WBCE 1.4

 ## Older versions